-The operating systems in the tabs correlate with the user’s endpoint operating system.
-For instance, if your users are accessing Frame/Frame App from Windows machines and Macs, you will want to add your custom keyboard mapping under both the “Windows” and “OS X” tabs.
+The operating systems in the tabs correlate with the user's endpoint operating system.
+For instance, if your users are accessing Frame/Frame App from Windows and macOS machines, you will want to specify your custom keyboard mapping under both the "Windows" and "macOS" tabs.

-If you already know which custom keyboard mappings you would like to apply, you can move on to the keyboard mapping section.
-If not, you can simply click “Add” to create your new keyboard profile and edit later.
+- If you already know which custom keyboard mappings you would like to apply, you can move on to the keyboard mapping section.
+If not, you can simply click “Add” to create your new keyboard profile and add/edit the keyboard mappings later.

-A new line will appear in the list of shortcuts:
+- A new line will appear at the bottom of the list of shortcuts:

-Click on the left side of the line to specify the client shortcut, as shown below.
-In this example, we’re using the left command (⌘) key as our “modifier key” and entering the 4 key as our “other key.”
+- Click on the left side of the line to specify the client shortcut, as shown below.
+In this example, we're using the left command (⌘) key as our “modifier key” and entering the 4 key as our "shortcut key.”

 Click "Save" once you have specified the first portion of the key mapping.

 Next, click on the right side of the line to add the corresponding shortcut/action that will occur when the keyboard shortcut is pressed on the client's endpoint.

-Terminal action: Select the blue “Switch to a Terminal action” link if you would prefer your shortcut be tied to a specific Frame terminal action.
+- Terminal action: Select the blue "Switch to Action" link if you would prefer your shortcut be tied to a specific Frame terminal action.
 For this example, we will use our key mapping to open terminal settings within the Frame session.
-Once you have selected the desired action from the drop-down menu, click “Save.”
+Once you have selected the desired action from the drop-down menu, click "Save."

-After adding your desired key mappings under the appropriate operating system tabs, click "Add" (if this is a new keyboard profile) or "Save" (if this is an existing keyboard profile) in the bottom right corner of the window to apply the changes to your keyboard profile.
+- After adding your desired key mappings under the appropriate operating system tabs, click "Add" (if this is a new keyboard profile) or "Save" (if this is an existing keyboard profile) in the bottom right corner of the window to apply the changes to your keyboard profile.

-Be sure to click the “Save” button in the bottom right corner of the window.
-If you accidentally deleted a keyboard mapping, simply click “Cancel.”
+- Click the "Save" button in the bottom right corner of the window.
+If you accidentally deleted a keyboard mapping, simply click the

 Any changes made to keyboard profiles will take effect after the next session start for end users.
-Administrators are not required to publish their Sandboxes to see changes propagate to end user sessions.
+Administrators are not required to publish their Sandbox to see changes propagate to end user sessions.